aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/AIAttack.md

 ### `KungFuMantis`

-- The first enemy party member whose `position` is `Ground` will be set as the target (`enemydata[0]` is set as falback if no grounded enemies exists)
+- The first enemy party member whose [position](../../Actors%20states/BattlePosition.md) is `Ground` will be set as the target (`enemydata[0]` is set as falback if no grounded enemies exists)
 - aiparty.`overrideflip` is set to true
 - CameraFocus is called on the targetted enemy's battleentity's position which changes instance.`camoffset` to (0.0, 2.6, -6.0), instance.`camtarget` to null and instance.`camtargetpos` to the position of the targetted enemy
 - [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) is called on the aiparty to the targetted enemy's battleentity's position + (-1.25 * the targetted enemy's `size`, 0.0, -0.1) with a multiplier of 2.0 using [animstate](../../../Entities/EntityControl/Animations/animstate.md) 1 (`Walk`) and stopping at animstate 100
 - All frames are yielded while aiparty is in a `forcemove`
 - 0.25 seconds are yielded
-- Damages is only dealt if the targetted enemy's `position` was indeed `Ground` via a [DoDamage](../../Damage%20pipeline/DoDamage.md) call without attacker to the targetted enemy for 1 damage without properties and block.
-No damage is dealt if the enemy wasn't `Grounded` (meaning none existed in the first place)
+- Damages is only dealt if the targetted enemy's [position](../../Actors%20states/BattlePosition.md) was indeed `Ground` via a [DoDamage](../../Damage%20pipeline/DoDamage.md) call without attacker to the targetted enemy for 1 damage without properties and block.
+No damage is dealt if the enemy wasn't grounded (meaning none existed in the first place)
 - [SetDefaultCamera](../../Visual%20rendering/SetDefaultCamera.md) is called
 - [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) is called on the aiparty to the starting position saved earlier with a multiplier of 2.0 using [animstate](../../../Entities/EntityControl/Animations/animstate.md) 1 (`Walk`) and stopping at animstate 5 (`Angry`)
 - All frames are yielded while aiparty is in a `forcemove`